iogbole/israelo/_posts/2022-07-14-cloud-kidz.md

 ---

+I am a proud #GirlDad.
+We try to expose our girls to activities they enjoy, such as cooking, ballet, gymnastics, and so on, in the hopes that they will eventually discover what they want to do with their lives when they are adults.

 However, I am slightly biased - I teach them coding and computing - with the hope they fall in love with IT.
 I described my approach in the <a href="https://www.israelo.io/blog/kids-who-code/" target="_blank">Tips To Get Your Kids Excited About Coding</a> blog post.
 Check it out!

 It's incredible how fast they understand the concepts.
 I'd typically have them present what they have learnt to me.
 This time, I took the pleasure of recording their presentations.